Birman Cat Guide: Personality, Care, History & Legend

 Birman Cat Care and Grooming Requirements

-• Cat trees and scratching posts.
+• Sturdy cat trees and scratching posts.

 Common Birman Cat Health Issues

-• Kidney Issues: Including polycystic kidney disease.
+• Kidney Issues: Specifically polycystic kidney disease.

 Is the Birman Cat Right For You?